 How do I get my child to like oatmeal?

-Try serving oatmeal in all sorts of forms, including regular oatmeal in a bowl, in these oatmeal bars, in Breakfast Bars, Oatmeal Energy Bites, and in Banana Pancakes.
+Try serving oatmeal in all sorts of forms, including oatmeal for kids in a bowl, in these oatmeal bars, in Breakfast Bars, Oatmeal Energy Bites, and in Banana Oatmeal Pancakes.
 You might find an option they prefer by trying a few different recipe ideas.

 Are oat bars healthy?

-These oat bars have whole grains, healthy fats, produce, and protein and are a nutritious meal or snack option to share with the kids.
+These oatmeal bars have whole grains, healthy fats, produce, and protein and are a nutritious meal or snack option to share with the kids.

 oatmeal bar on plate with halved blueberries